orthopteroid/psychic-sniffle/README.md

 Categories 2 & 3 are considered 'elite' in that they are picked from groups 2-7 of the previous generation.
 Overall, the weighted selection process only includes groups 2-7, group 1 (the maximally-best) is never included in order to avoid saturation.

 Current problems solved with this GA include:
 * The Schwefel Function, over [-500,+500].
-A 16-bit fixed-point 20 dimensional Schwefel, with a population of 400, can be solved in 168 iterations (so, 240000 evaluations).
+A 16-bit fixed-point 20 dimensional Schwefel, with
+ a population of 400, can be solved in 168 iterations (so, 240000 evaluations).
 State-of-the-art (2016) is about 40000 evaluations (reference?).

+* A 12 timestep, 2 Plant, 3 Unit hydropower nonlinear optimization problem.
+The plant reservoirs and tailwater curves are assumed to be linear but the unit performance curves are interpolated from a sampling-point cloud over the surface of a real unit performance curve (http://encyclopedia2.thefreedictionary.com/Hydroturbine (fig 6)).
+Some of the implementation tricks include: polygons to represent feasible and roughzone regions, 64 discretization levels for power at each head, generate vs spin mode (for ancillary benifits: ie hz support).
+  The objective function is an as-hoc mishmash of things polluted with weighting coefficients (ah well);
+   1. efficiency is maximized,
+   2. deviation from demand is minimzed,
+   3. start-stops are minimized,
+   4. roughzone operations are minimzed.